 Maddy enjoying a day out fishing at Can Gio, 1.5-hour drive from Ho Chi Minh City

 Where to fish.
 Famous natural fishing spots in Vietnam are Tri An Lake in Dong Nai Province, Dau Tieng Lake in Tay Ninh Province, Bien Lac Lake in Binh Thuan Province, and Tien Sa Lake in Ba Vi District, Hanoi.
-There are also fishes in canals in Ho Chi Minh City.
+There are also fish in canals in Ho Chi Minh City.
 And as far as we know, most of the Vietnamese fishers keep their catch, regardless of the fish size.

 Barramundi caught on a Rooster Tail spinning lure at Can Gio (see address below)